 Due to their high specificity and selectivity antibodies have always had the potential to be of great use as biochemical tools for a range of applications including selection, identification, purification and as therapeutics.
-Broadly speaking antibodies are categorised into two groups (polyclonal or monoclonal) and are utilised in three main areas (research, diagnostics and therapeutics).
+Broadly speaking antibodies are categorized into two groups (polyclonal or monoclonal) and are utilized in three main areas (research, diagnostics and therapeutics).

 Polyclonal antibodies (pAbs) are a heterogeneous mixture of antibodies directed against various epitopes on the same antigen.
 The antibodies are generated by different B-cell clones of the animal and as a consequence are immunochemically dissimilar, with different specificities and affinities.

 The true potential of antibodies as specific targeting agents was not realized until ground breaking work by Köhler and Milstein in 1975 resulted in the production of monoclonal antibodies or mAbs (1).
 These were produced by the fusing of antibody producing mouse spleen cells with an immortal mouse myeloma cell line, resulting in the formation of an immortal cell line, known as a hybridoma, expressing a single antibody with specificity for one particular epitope on an antigen, i.e. a monoclonal antibody.
 Once produced hybridomas can be cultured in vitro indefinitely allowing the relatively easy purification of large quantities of monoclonal antibody.